 Dr. Wilkins-Yel received her Bachelors of Science in Experimental Psychology from the University of South Carolina Upstate, and both her Masters of Education in Counseling Psychology and Ph.D. in Counseling Psychology from Arizona State University.
-Prior to moving to Indiana, Dr. Wilkins-Yel completed an APA-Accredited Predoctoral Psychology Internship at the University of Oregon Counseling and Testing Center with a specialized rotation in training and supervision.
-She is now an Assistant Professor in the Department of Counseling and School Psychology at University of Massachusetts Boston.
+She completed an APA-Accredited Predoctoral Psychology Internship at the University of Oregon Counseling and Testing Center with a specialized rotation in training and supervision.
+She is now an Assistant Professor of Counseling Psychology at the University of Massachusetts Boston.

 Dr. Wilkins-Yel has received several honors for her work, including the Graduate Student Research Award from the National Career Development Association (NCDA), and the Graduate Student Research Award from the Society for Vocational Psychology, a Section of the Society of Counseling Psychology.
 Her work has also been featured in the IU Alumni Magazine and the APA Monitor.

 Dr. Wilkins-Yel teaches a number of masters and doctoral level courses, including career counseling, laboratory in counseling, and social justice consultation & advocacy.
 She also values leadership engagement and is involved in the Society of Counseling Psychology – a division of the national American Psychological Association.

 Dr. Wilkins-Yel applies a very stength-based, empowerment focused approach to her interpersonal relations with students and colleagues.
 Based on Dr. Seligman's VIA institute, her top five character strengths include: